moekakiryu/personal-site/docs/Production-Setup.md

 git push deploy master # or `git push deploy` on subsequent updates
 ```

+Finally, SSH to your host to verify all files are in the `deployment` directory
+and continue with the rest of the steps

 ### Server Setup

 1. Create a `.env.prod` file based on the values listed in